Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - To reset the database, delete the `<project root>/mcp/db/aip.db` file and re-run the database setup step.

-- Run following commands to setup the conda environment with python 3.13.3
+- (REQUIRED) - Run following commands to setup the conda environment with python 3.13.3
 ~~~
 <new terminal window>
 cd ./src